 Sister Mary she got Penguin, the nickname for all nuns.

 The sportsmaster we called Ten Bob, being only half a quid,

 Paul Steak well he got T-bone, and Miss Faith they called No Hope,

 While Aspro seemed just right for Smith, a slow reacting dope.

-Binoculars we called Miss Free, for what she had in front,
+Binoculars we called Miss Free, for what she had